 \section{A Matrix problem}

-Again in this section let $N=D-1$, where $D$ is as the dimension of the Almost abelian Lie algebra we are considering.
-We here study in more detail the matrix equations obtained in the previous section, for the study of closed $2$-forms.
+Again, in this section, let $N=D-1$, where $D$ is the dimension of the Almost abelian Lie algebra we are considering.
+Here we study in more detail the matrix equations obtained in the previous section for the study of closed $2$-forms.
 Let

-be a matrix in Real Jordan normal form (see \cite{matrixanalysis},Theorem 3.4.1.5. ).
-We remember the definition of the following sets
+be a matrix in real Jordan normal form (see \cite{matrixanalysis},Theorem 3.4.1.5. ).
+We recall the definition of the following sets

 First we need to describe the elements of these sets.
-Then we consider following quotient space:
+Then we consider the following quotient space:

 In the following, we will use the notation $C=[C_{ij}]^k_{i=1,j=1} \in \mathrm{M}(N\times N,\mathbb{R})$ to denote a block matrix, with the same block shape as $\mathcal{J}_N$.
 Each block denoted by $C_{ij} \in \mathrm{M}(n_i\times n_j,\mathbb{R})$.
 We need to study the equations